gumaerc-testorg/15.067-spring-2011/content/pages/readings.md

 \[Thompson\] Chapter 5: "Developing a Negotiating Style."

-General Instructions for Both Parties: Sabin, Nicholas. "[The Stakes of Engagement](http://www.pon.harvard.edu/shop/stakes-of-engagement-the-2/)."
+General Instructions for Both Parties: Sabin, Nicholas. "{{% resource_link "1360498c-2904-42d1-9fee-dd4600caa9dc" "The Stakes of Engagement" %}}."
 Program on Negotiation at the Harvard Law School.

 ### Suggested Reading